#389: 18 awesome asyncio packages in Python Transcript

 21:54 Yeah, I haven't been a big user of any of these.
 I've been using the MGP one a while ago, so I don't really know where it's at these days.

 22:02 Message queues are interesting.
 They're a way to add crazy scalability if you've got a lot of stuff that takes a while, but you don't need the answer right away.
 They're pretty interesting, but I just haven't had them much myself either.
 I did not too long ago speak with men Reagan Kelly about Zero MQ and Python.
-And apparently they're doing a lot of cool stuff for powering Jupiter with Zero MQ.
+And apparently they're doing a lot of cool stuff for powering Jupyter with Zero MQ.
 So it's way more interesting than I initially, in my mind, gave it credit for.
 But, yeah, it's a cool project.

-22:34 So they're hosting Jupiter or what they.
+22:34 So they're hosting Jupyter or what they.

 22:36 Didn't they're using for something for, like, the client server communication.